charlesbos/mwmmenu/README.md

 Dependencies:
 * boost-libs
 * boost (makedep)
-* g++ (makedep)
+* gcc (makedep)

 Extra features:
+* Supports user/vendor created categories/subcategories as defined in
+  directory and menu files
+* No dependencies on packages like gnome-menus.
+The base menu structure is defined internally
+* Most operations defined in menu files, such an entry inclusion/exclusion or category mergers are also available as command line options.
+No need to mess with XML
-* Exclude or include entries/categories from the command line
+* Define non-standard entry and icon locations from the command line
-* Add entries/icons from non-standard locations
-* Support for menu icons
+* Support for menu icons in all window managers that support them
-* Support for non-standard categories such as Chromium Apps
-* Support for terminal based applications
+* Support for terminal based applications, the default terminal used to launch an application is xterm -e, but this can be set using a command line option
+* Support for selectively showing entries defined to be shown only in a certain desktop like GNOME or XFCE.
+* Supports disabling all vendor/user defined categories and rules and adhering purely to the internal menu structure (which is essentially just the XDG base categories, with one or two categories renamed)

-(See mwmmenu -h for a full list of options)
+See 'mwmmenu --help' for a full list of options

+Installation:

+Just run make!
+This will create a single executable file which you can run anywhere.
+In the Makefile we use static compilation, which means you won't need to recompile on boost libs updates.
+If your distribution packages static libs separately, make sure you install the static version.
+As for GCC version, I know this compiles on CentOS 7 GCC (version 4.8) and higher.
+Hopefully it should compile on older versions as well but I have not tested this.